enderquestral/Reactifence-Thesis/README.md

 ## Results

-\[SECTION PENDING\]
+\[SECTION PENDING ON COMPLETED CODE\]

 ## Building

 First, run the MakeFile in this repo.
 This is required for all functions to be available.
-If you wish to test with your own Spectre benchmark, make sure to include <sglfence.h> and if needed, have the flag SGLFENCE_MITIGATION, as seen in spectre_sglfence .
+If you wish to test with your own Spectre benchmark, make sure to include <sglfence.h> and if needed, have the flag SGLFENCE_MITIGATION, as seen in spectre_sglfence.
+And that should be all that is reqired.

-As for how to run it against Spectre Defences SpectreGuard and InvisiSpec (Thanks again @CSL-KU https://github.com/CSL-KU/SpectreGuard) then do the following:

-\[SECTION PENDING\]
+NOTE: This designed only for x86 machines.

 ## Executing